-A total of 37 wells were sampled during the Tier 1 and 2 analysis of Westfall Township and Milford Township and the results are summarized in Table 3-5.
-No well water samples in either Study Area indicated elevated levels of Nitrate or any detectable amounts of Fecal Coliform.
+A total of 32 wells were sampled during the Tier 1 and 2 analysis of Westfall Township Southwest and the results are summarized in Table 3-5.
+No well water samples in the Study Areas indicated elevated levels of Nitrate or any detectable amounts of Fecal Coliform.
+The results are shown on the Survey Result Map in Appendix G.

-c # of # of Water Samples Completed Nitrate Test Results Total Coliform Fecal Coliform Planning Area Approximate # of Wells Water Samples needed Non- Detectable (<0.05 mg/l) 0-5 mg/L 5-10 mg/L 10+ mg/l Detectable >1 Detectable >1 Milford Township East 10 50% 5 5 0 5 0 0 0 0 Westfall Township- Southwest 128 25% 32 32 8 24 0 0 7 0
+of # of Water Samples Completed Nitrate Test Results Total Coliform Fecal Coliform Planning Area Approximate # of Wells Water Samples Non- Detectable (<0.05 mg/l) 0-5 mg/L 5-10 mg/L 10+ mg/l Detectable >1 Detectable >1 Westfall Township- 128 25% 32 32 8 24 0 0 7 0